Early Childhood Unified Program

 Endorsement only option:

-If you are only seeking licensure in ECU, you will take only core courses and practica.
-You can apply for your provisional endorsement after completion of only nine hours of coursework and your first practicum experience!
+If you are only seeking licensure in ECU, you will take only required courses (14 credit hours) and practica (10 credit hours).
+You can apply for your provisional endorsement after completion of only 9 hours of coursework and your first practicum experience.

 When applying for admission to the Master of Education in Special Education-Early Childhood Unified program, you must:

 - Submit official transcripts with a 3.00 GPA or higher; or 2.75 GPA and official GRE scores of at least 125 in verbal and 153 in quantitative